neib/Ollama_Chat_Client/README.md

 # Running
-First run the install.sh script to get the NVIDIA Container Toolkit Then build the Docker image with Dockerfile (startup with "bash" or "ollama_client.sh.fake to last config) Enjoy!
+First run the install.sh script to get the NVIDIA Container Toolkit Then build the Docker image with Dockerfile
+  - startup with "bash" or "ollama_client.sh.fake to last config:
+    ex: ollamma pull <model>
+    etc.